Be careful Before to Invest in Stock: Guidewire Software (GWRE)

 Guidewire Software (GWRE) STOCK PRICE MOVEMENT:

+Guidewire Software (GWRE) resulted negative response in Tuesday trading session.
+The stock has performed -5.31% and it registered share value at $106 in recent trade transaction.
+At present, the stock price sited at -14.63% from the 52 week high and situated at 25.91% from 52 week low.
+1310472 shares traded on hands while it’s an average volume stands with 765.03K shares.

-VOLATILITY FACTOR: The stock showed 3.45% volatility in recent week and indicated 2.22% volatility in last month.
-The Company’s beta coefficient sits at 1.13.
+VOLATILITY FACTOR: The stock remained 4.54% volatile in recent week and indicated 2.75% volatility in last month.
+The Company’s beta coefficient sits at 1.07.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 2.7 measure stock volatility.
+ATR value of 3.42 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

-Guidewire Software (GWRE) received negative focus in Thursday trading session.
-The stock has performed -2.52% and it registered share value at $108.53 in recent trade transaction.
-At present, the stock price sited at -12.59% from the 52 week high and situated at 28.91% from 52 week low.
-989784 shares traded on hands while it’s an average volume stands with 750.05K shares.

 PROFITABILITY RATIOS: Gross Margin is observed at 53.50% and Return on Investment (ROI) is 0.50%.